-Corals feed in two different ways: Some species are able to catch small sea life like fish and plankton by using the stinging tentacles on the outer edges of their bodies.
-Most corals, however, have a symbiotic (mutually rewarding) relationship with algae called zooxanthellae (pronounced zo-zan-THEL-ee), according to the U.S. Environmental Protection Agency (EPA).
-These algae live inside the coral polyp's body and produce food for themselves and the polyp through photosynthesis.
+Corals feed by one of two ways.
+Some species catch small marine life, like fish and plankton, by using the stinging tentacles on the outer edges of their bodies.
+Most corals, however, depend on algae called zooxanthellae to provide energy via photosynthesis.

+The corals have a symbiotic, or mutually beneficial, relationship with the zooxanthellae, according to the U.S. Environmental Protection Agency (EPA).
+These algae live inside the coral polyp's body where they photosynthesize to produce energy for themselves and the polyps.
 The polyps, in turn, provide a home and carbon dioxide for the algae.
-Additionally, the zooxanthellae provide the coral with their lively colors — most coral polyp bodies are clear and colorless.
+Additionally, the zooxanthellae provide the coral with their lively colors — most coral polyp bodies are clear and colorless without zooxanthellae.

 The world of coral reefs

 About 25 percent of all known marine species rely on coral reefs for food, shelter and breeding.
-Sometimes referred to as "the rainforests of the sea" for their biodiversity, coral reefs are the primary habitat for more than 4,000 species of fish, 700 species of coral, and thousands of other plants and animals, according to CORAL.
+Sometimes referred to as "the rainforests of the sea" for their biodiversity, coral reefs are the primary habitat for more than 4,000 species of fish, 700 species of coral and thousands of other plants and animals, according to CORAL.

 Coral reefs under siege

-The increasing acidification of the ocean — caused when oceans absorb immense amounts of carbon dioxide (CO2) released into the atmosphere through the burning of fossil fuels — inhibits coral's ability to produce the calcium carbonate exoskeletons they rely on for shelter.
+The increasing acidification of the ocean — caused when oceans absorb immense amounts of carbon dioxide released into the atmosphere through the burning of fossil fuels — inhibits coral's ability to produce the calcium carbonate exoskeletons they rely on for shelter.

 Water pollution, too, is wreaking havoc on coral reefs.
 Agricultural pesticides and fertilizers, oil and gasoline, sewage discharge and sediment from eroded landscapes make it difficult for coral to thrive, and therefore damage the complex relationships that exist among the plants, coral and other animals that are part of the reef ecosystem.